What is gorder?

 does not overwrite output files.
 Before writing an output file (or creating an output directory for the ordermaps), any existing file (or directory) with the same name is backed up.
 You can change this behavior by specifying the overwrite

-option in the input YAML file:
+option in the configuration YAML file:

 overwrite: true